cemkata/netsymPy/README.md

 To run it you need python3 and iproute or iproute2 package installed on the linux.

-To install it you can either download the pyNetsimInstaler.sh Change the permitions to be executable.
+To install it you have to clone this repository
+Change the permitions to be executable for createDB.sh and editConfig.sh.
-And start:
- - createDB.sh
- - editConfig.sh
-And start it with root permitions.

-You will be asked if you want to start automatically or just to unpack it.
+Then run
+ sudo ./createDB.sh
+ sudo ./editConfig.sh

 In order to the pyNetsim to work corectly you have to start it with root permitions.